guomaimang/guomaimang/README.md

 📫 How to reach me: hanjiaming@zhongxueguan.cn

-🌱 I’m currently learning at HK PolyU.
+🌱 I’m currently learning at HK PolyU as a Freshman.

 🌏 I’m currently serving as student representatives on the Faculty Board of Engineering at HK PolyU.